nbarikipoulos/poppy-robot-core/README.md

 let poppy = createPoppy(config)
 ```

-Refer to the module [API](#api) for further details or, in a easiest way, users can use the [poppy-robot-cli module][cli-link] that provides a set of additional functionalities for such purpose (flags automatically appended to the node command line or serialized in a config file).
+Refer to the module [API](#api) for further details or, in an easier way, users can use the [poppy-robot-cli][cli-link] module that re-export api of this module and provides a set of additional functionalities for such purpose (flags automatically appended to the node command line to set hostname/port or using a config file to store them).

 ## Writing Scripts